stackify/stackify-api/endpoints/POST_Log_Save.md

 ## Request

 **Env** (String)
-The environment name.
+*REQUIRED* The environment name.
 Example: "Prod"

 **ServerName** (String)
-The name of the device.
+*REQUIRED* The name of the device.
 Example: "PROD-RS-Debian-7"

 **AppName** (String)
-The name of the application.
+*REQUIRED* The name of the application.
 Example: "stackify-agent"

 **AppLocation** (String)